ukui/ukui-control-center/data/en_US/index.md

 1) Open the on / off button at the sending terminal (close the on / off button at the receiving terminal in advance).

-2) Click "search device" in the pop-up search window.
+2) Click the search device on the left side of the switch button;

  ![Fig 14-10 Find device interface-big](image/57.png)